 Dalbello’s Lupo series of ski boots has served as their “Freeride Touring” line for a few years now.
 The 3-piece boots have removable tongues, walk mechanisms, tech fittings, and lightweight materials — all of which are designed to make the boots work well for people who like to work for their turns.

-We’ve received a lot of requests for reviews of the Lupo boots, and now we’re finally getting in one — the brand-new Lupo Pro HD.
-Debuting for the 19/20 season, the Lupo Pro HD is reportedly a beefier, 130-flex version of the other Lupo boots designed for patrollers and hard-charging big-mountain skiers, but it still maintains many of the other Lupo boots’ touring-friendly features.
+We’ve received a lot of requests for reviews of the Lupo boots, and now we’re finally reviewing one — the Lupo Pro HD.
+Debuting for the 19/20 season and returning unchanged for the 20/21 season, the Lupo Pro HD is reportedly a beefier, 130-flex version of the other Lupo boots designed for patrollers and hard-charging big-mountain skiers, but it still maintains many of the other Lupo boots’ touring-friendly features.

 Dalbello is targeting the Lupo Pro HD at skiers who value durability and skiing performance, but who also want a boot that they can tour in and that works with tech bindings.
 The Lupo Pro HD comes in a bit heavier compared to other boots that target the same group of skiers (e.g., Tecnica Cochise Pro 130, Full Tilt Ascendant, Nordica Strider 130, Lange XT Free 130).

 The Lupo Pro HD is significantly heavier than dedicated touring boots like the Atomic Hawx Ultra XTD 130, Scarpa Maestrale XT & RS, and Tecnica Zero G Tour Pro.
 And it also comes in a couple hundred grams heavier than the stated weights of the Lupo Factory and Lupo 130C.
 Overall, the Lupo Pro HD falls on the heavier end of the spectrum when it comes to boots with walk mechanisms, though, with its tongue out, it’s pretty similar in weight compared to other “50/50” boots.